AeloveRim/TahrovinGrit/README.md

 ## Crafting and Economy
 You may notice that the only crafting workstations you are able to use from the start are the Tanning Rack and the Smelter.
 Otherwise, you will need to increase your skills first.
 Smithing workstations require a smithing skill of 15.
 Alchemy and Enchanting workstations require their skill at 20.

+If you ever obtain a home for your character, you may use Linked crafting Storage to make the process of crafting easier.
+By putting a Crafter's Link Stone along with as many ingredients and other crafting materials as you want in a container inside your player home, you may access them anytime and anywhere when using a related crafting station.
+This, however, will only function for containers inside a proper player home.
+You begin play with a Crafter's Link Stone but may create more at a smelter.

 Until you learn to craft for yourself, smiths and enchanters of skyrim can do the work for you thanks to Honed Metal.
 Tempering services are the cheapest ones, crafting services are in the middle, and enchanting services are fairly expensive.
 Prices will of course depend on the equipment being tempered/crafted, but also on the artisan - the more skilled they are, the more gold they'll ask for.
 There will be a noticeable bump in prices for even cheaper item when the artisan reaches a skill of 40 and again at 79.
 If you ask Eorlund Gray-Mane to craft an iron dagger, it's going to cost you a lot more than asking Adrianne Avenicci.